The Malta Blitz – Casualty Evacuation June 1940 to December 1943

 I feel very bitterly indeed that in spite of all the lessons of history I still have to create the greatest unpleasantness in order to obtain even a small portion of proportionate medical requirements which should, in all reason, be conceded without question.
 It is derogatory to the dignity of the Medical Services that they should be treated, by a staff which does not properly appreciate their necessity, with a nonchalance which involves a fracas every time an endeavour is made to obtain even a modicum of their requirement for efficiency.

+When Italy entered the war the military had 30 medical officers, 40 nursing sisters and 150 Other Ranks of No 30 Coy RAMC.
 From 17 April 1940, until the arrival of 161 (East Anglian) Fd Amb on 14 January 1941, all medical aid posts were manned by 90 General Hospital and 30 Coy RAMC.
 Fortress Malta was divided into Infantry Defence Sectors (Table III).
 Advanced Dressing Stations were positioned in these sectors so as to clear battle and non-battle casualties from RAPs and MAPs.
 Casualties were transported by motor ambulance or bus ambulance to the ADS and onwards to 90 General Hospital.

 The island was partitioned into Malta West and Malta East, with each area administered by its own sector Senior Medical Officer.
 Lt Col Henry Bryan Frost Dixon, officer commanding Mtarfa General Hospital, took on the additional role of SMO Area West; Major Alan Francis Heber Keatinge, officer in charge ADS Floriana, became SMO Area East.
 In November 1940, Major A F H Keatinge became Deputy Assistant Director of Medical Services (DADMS) Malta Command and Captain B C Jennings RAMC (T) took on the role of SMO Area East.